 February isn't just Carnival time in New Orleans.
 It's Black History Month.
 We invite you to celebrate them both.
 New Orleans culture is African-American culture.
 We owe much of our food, music and architecture to the rich gumbo stirred and made richer by the black community.
-Here are four ways to celebrate in and around New Orleans.
+Here are some great ways to celebrate in and around New Orleans.

 Learn Mardi Gras Indian History on MardiGrasNewOrleans.com